magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 A bracket expression represents a list of characters enclosed by `[]`.
 Let's take the first bracket expression, `[a-z0-9_\.-]`, in our case as an example.
 Instead of listing all characters, we use a range expression inside the bracket. `a-z` defines a range of characters specifically lowercase letters from "a" through to "z", and `0-9` defines a range of numbers from "0" through to "9".
 Likewise, if inside the brackets, there is `a-d`, it's the same as `[abcd]`.
 That would include "a", "b", "c" or "d".

+It was mentioned earlier that `^` signifies the beginning of a string, but it has another usage.
+When used within a pair of square brackets, `^` means `not` or `excluding` and is often used to remove a character.
+In the following example, it requires that the first character cannot be a number:

+    ^[^0-9][0-9]$

 ### Character Classes

 A character class defines a set of characters, any of which can appear in the input string for a successful match.
 Consider a practical task - we have a phone number such as `+1(911)-123-4567` and we need to convert it to a plain number: `19111234567`.
 To do this, we can find and delete everything that is not a number.
 Character classes can help with this.
 The most common character classes are as follows: